thedataquarry/zola-blog/content/posts/towards-a-unified-python-toolchain/index.md

 Installing the dependencies via uv took just 2.3 seconds!
 Upon completion of this command, we now have a `.venv` directory in our project directory, which contains the virtual environment for this project.
 We do not need to worry about its contents, or about activating it, as we will see below. uv manages this directory and its usage entirely for us.
+Indeed, you may as well not even be aware that the `.venv` directory exists.

 The ease of use is already evident here -- we simply run `uv add -r requirements.txt` and uv handles the rest.
-There's also no need to keep track of activating the virtual environment.
-Indeed, you may as well not even know that the `.venv` directory it created exists.

 To summarize, here's a timing table for this simple dependency resolution task, done via a cold cache using each of the three tools: